 Any trauma to the back or neck can result in spinal damage.
 Neck damage might also occur if the head suffers a massive blow or if the body is twisted and impacted.
 These injuries happen often in car accidents, usually due to a sudden or severe collision.
 Spinal injuries can be very serious and may lead to partial or full paralysis.

 The rapid back-and-forth motion that bodies are subjected to during a collision can contribute to whiplash.
+The head whips back before being thrust forward by the force of the collision, all while the rest of the body remains unmoving.
 Whiplash is an injury that affects the muscles and tendons in the neck, when quick motion causes strain.
-The main symptoms of whiplash are pain in the neck and shoulder area.
-Whiplash symptoms can also include headaches, dizziness, and muscles spasms.
+Whiplash can cause severe damage to muscles, invertebral joints, discs and ligaments, and nerve roots, leading to the following symptoms:

 We have been helping accident injury victims in Michigan win the maximum settlement for their injuries for 25+ years.